Walking & Hiking in Chamonix

 There’s nothing better than grabbing a picnic on a sunny day and heading up the mountain to start your walk, but don’t forget to take plenty of water, your sun protection and layers – including a waterproof – as the weather can be changeable.
 It is always recommended to check the weather forecast before you leave because a sunny morning can quickly change into a stormy afternoon here in the mountains.
 Take precautions when hiking in Chamonix.

 Telescopic poles are also handy to take along for your walk, again particularly at the start of the summer when they will help you cross any remaining patches of snow.
 However many people still carry them when the snow is gone to provide extra balance as they navigate the sometimes uneven mountain trails.
-These can be hired or bought from many of the sports shops along Chamonix high street.
+These can be hired or bought from many of the sports shops in Chamonix.

 Hiking with a guide in Chamonix